A briefing about the introduction of mandatory training on learning disability and autism for the health and social care workforce

 - On July 1, the Care Quality Commission issued guidance and updated regulations on compliance with this requirement for providers.

-andpublication of the Secretary of State guidance, HEE and partners at launched the The Oliver McGowan Mandatory Training on Learning Disability and Autism elearning to support Integrated Care Boards to proceed with the delivery of the training.
+In November 2022, following publication of the Secretary of State guidance, HEE and partners launched The Oliver McGowan Mandatory Training on Learning Disability and Autism elearning to support Integrated Care Boards to proceed with the delivery of the training.

 Background and the Trial